navidrakiyan/cwake-updater-progressbar/README.markdown

 Version
 -------
 This is version v0.0.1 of this module, meaning it is just born.
-Not to be confused with Just Born, makers of Marshmallow Peeps&trade;
+Not to be confused with Just Born, makers of Marshmallow Peeps&trade;.

-Mmmmmmmmm...
-Peeps!
+(mmmmmmmm...
+Peeps!)

 Demo
 ----